Waterproof concrete is a necessary requirement in many situations.

 - And many more

-Although the additives used have a harder structure and a certain resistance to wetness and moisture, the surface of the concrete remains porous and susceptible to erosion, pests and green vegetation even when these substances are used.
+Although the additives used in “waterproof cement” have a harder structure and a certain resistance to humidity, the surface of the concrete is still porous and susceptible to erosion and green growth.

 Concrete tightness classes